 And Chipotle Mexican Grill’s Pinto Beans are a little spicy and well flavored, so that might be why that spiciness seems to have become more prevalent in people’s expectations of Pintos.
 And while the canned pintos are pretty good and so handy, they really don’t stand up to the taste and beautiful texture of homemade Pintos.
 There is just a bit more firmness and a slight variation in texture throughout the homemade pintos that I find very appealing.

 One thing about homemade Pintos is that they should be “soupy.”
-Unless you’re serving a lot of people and using up your whole pot of beans, even if you’re straining the beans with a slotted spoon as you serve, you might want to save any of what seems to be an excess of sauce.
+Unless you’re serving a lot of people and using up your whole pot of beans, even if you’re straining the beans with a slotted spoon as you serve, don’t discard what seems to be an excess of sauce.
 It’s the perfect thing to use if you decide to refashion any leftover pintos into refritos (refried beans.)
-And the pintos usually “tighten up” a bit and thicken if stored overnight in the fridge.
+And the pintos usually “tighten up” a bit and thicken if stored overnight in the fridge so if you’ve strained off all the excess sauce, your pintos will be pretty thick.

 Making Spicy Pinto Beans Instant Pot or Stovetop:

 Whether I make my pintos on the stove or in the Instant Pot, I like to add a little bit of fat of some kind.
-A little oil or if I have it, a bit of bacon grease or lard.
+A little oil works but why not add more flavor?
+If I have it, I’ll use a bit of bacon grease or lard.
 I don’t bother with the store bought packaged lard, I think it’s called Snowy? but lard either homemade or skimmed off the drippings of a roast or a lard from the butcher is a whole different thing.
 The fat of some sort is essential in the Instant Pot because it helps keep the sputtering down and lessens the possibility that the vents might become clogged.
-The fat, in either the Instant Pot or Stovetop version makes the sauce in these Pintos creamy and luscious.
+The fat, in either the Instant Pot or Stovetop version, makes the sauce in these Pintos creamy and luscious.

-I absolutely presoak (see Brining Beans Traditional or Instant Pot Methods) my Pinto Beans, whether I’m making them on the stovetop because it saves time (it knocks about a half an hour to 45 minutes off the time) or in the Instant Pot (it knocks off about a half an hour and they don’t come out a mix of soft and crunchy) and because the beans just cook more evenly and are more digestible.
+I absolutely presoak (see Brining Beans Traditional or Instant Pot Methods) my Pinto Beans, whether I’m making them on the stovetop because it saves time (it knocks about 30 to 45 minutes off the time) or in the Instant Pot (it knocks off about 30 minutes and the Pintos don’t come out a mix of soft and crunchy.
+I HATE that!)
+And while I mostly I presoak because the beans just cook more evenly, presoaking makes them more digestible.
 You know what I mean by digestible, lol!
 I don’t have to spell it out or recite the song like my 87-year-old Pops did everytime we have beans?
 (We both have one thing in common – we’re children at heart!)
 Presoaking also makes some of the nutrients more accessible – and as long as I’m preaching, check out what the World’s Healthiest Foods has to say about Pintos.

 If you have Epazote, add a sprig or two to your beans.
 I’m really psyched because I planted some in my herb garden this year!
 I’ve never been able to find it at a market Up Nord here in Minnesota.
 As far as the Mexican Pinto Bean Spice, add however much you think you should.
 I’d start with at least a tablespoon for some mild flavor, but probably two or three would be best.
 It’s not seriously spicy.
 Then when the beans are finished, give them a taste.
 Add a little more of the Mexican Pinto Bean Spice if you’d like, just simmer the beans for three or four minutes after to lose that raw spice flavor that can be so up front and in your face when you’re dealing with dried chiles.
 You do want these beans highly flavored, and depending on how much of the spice mix you use, you might or might not want to add a little salt or hot sauce to your beans.
 I haven’t added any salt to my Mexican Pinto Bean Spice since it has chicken buillion, which is salty already, so if you haven’t used much of it you may want more salt.